 Animals move from one place to the other and show many body movements.
 Plants are anchored in the soil and hence they do not move from one place to the other.
 However, various substances such as water, minerals and the food which is synthesised by the plants move from one place to the other.
 Plants also show other types of movement such as the opening and closing of the flower buds.

 The presence of certain features or habits that enable plants or animals for living in its surroundings, is referred to as adaptation.
-Different animals are adapted in their surroundings in many different ways.
+Different animals are adapted to their surroundings in many different ways.
 For example, fishes have slippery scales located on their bodies.
 These scales protect them and also help in the easy movement through the water.

 2. What are the Different Kinds of Habitats of Living Organisms?

-The surroundings in which the living organisms survive is called a habitat.
+Ans: The surroundings in which the living organisms survive is called a habitat.
 The organisms depend on their habitat for food, water, air, shelter and many other needs.
 Habitat means living in a home.
 Several types of plants and animals share the same kind of habitat.

-The non-living components of a habitat are known as the abiotic components.
+The non-living components of habitat are known as the abiotic components.
 E.g: air, water, rocks, soil, etc

-The plants and animals which live on land are said to be living in the terrestrial habitats.
+The plants and animals which live on land are said to be living in terrestrial habitats.
 E.g: forests, deserts, grasslands, mountain and coastal regions.

-The habitats of the plants and animals which live in water are known as the aquatic habitats.
+The habitats of the plants and animals which live in water are known as aquatic habitats.
 E.g: ponds, lakes, rivers, swamps, and oceans.